WisTex/Raconteur/.homeinstall/README.md

   - cd /var/www
   - git clone https://codeberg.org/zot/zap.git html
   - cd html/.homeinstall
-  - cp hubzilla-config.txt.template hubzilla-config.txt
+  - cp zotserver-config.txt.template zotserver-config.txt
-  - nano hubzilla-config.txt
+  - nano zotserver-config.txt
     - Read the comments carefully
     - Enter your values: db pass, domain, values for dyn DNS
     - Prepare your external disk for backups
-  - hubzilla-setup.sh as root
+  - zotserver-setup.sh as root
     - ... wait, wait, wait until the script is finised
 + Open your domain with a browser and step throught the initial configuration of hubzilla.